MeteoSwiss/opendata-forecast-data/README.md

 ```
 wget -O <name_of_the_forecast> “<presigned URL>”
 ```
-Once downloaded, you can proceed with decoding the GRIB file using the instructions in Section 2.7.4 Decoding GRIB Files with eccodes.
+Once downloaded, proceed with decoding the GRIB file using the instructions in Section 2.7.4 Decoding GRIB Files with ecCodes.

 #### 2.7.4 Installing ecCodes and COSMO definitions

 Once you have a GRIB file, you need a tool to read it.
-We recommend installing eccodes from ECMWF.
+We recommend installing ecCodes from ECMWF.
 By default, the GRIB file shows the short names defined by ECMWF.
 However, the ICON model has its own definitions.
 In order to install them, apply the steps below.